 - a.
 IV supplies and fluids are readily available. - b.
 Hangers/hooks are available that secure IV solutions in place or a mechanism to provide high flow fluids if needed. - c.
 All IV hooks are padded, flush mounted, or so located to prevent head trauma to the medical transport personnel in the event of a hard landing in the aircraft or emergency stop/maneuver of the ambulance. - d.
 Glass IV containers are not used unless required by specific medications and are properly secured. - e.
-A minimum of three IV infusion pumps (may be in the same device if individually metered lines) are on the transport vehicle or immediately available for critical care transports and as appropriate to the scope of care.
-IV infusion pumps that have a customizable medication formulary and dosage calculations are encouraged.
-[8.a. below requires dosage calculation ability] - f.
-Cuff pressure manometer (unless the cuff is filled with saline and not air) (RW/FW) Moved to 5. c. - 8.
+A minimum of three IV infusion pumps (may be in the same device if individually metered lines) are on the transport vehicle or immediately available for critical care transports and as appropriate to the scope of care. - 8.
 Medications consistent with the service's scope of care are accessible. - a.
 The transport service has a method of assuring that all medications and intravenous fluids are appropriately calculated.
-Examples of effective methods include the use of drug calculation lists, internet based programs and pre-programmed drug delivery systems such as those found in medication pumps.
-A customizable medication formulary within the IV pump is encouraged. - b.
+Examples of effective methods include the use of drug calculation lists, internet-based programs and pre-programmed drug delivery systems such as those found in medication pumps.
+A customizable medication formulary within the IV pump is encouraged.

+- b.
 Medications are easily accessible. - c.
-Controlled substances are in a locked system and kept in a manner consistent with local and national regulations. - Controlled substances are logged in and out in manner consistent with local and national regulations.

-- For services that transport medications between bases, a policy exists that assures safe and secure transport of medications between bases that is consistent with state and/or national laws.
+Controlled substances are in a locked system and kept in a manner consistent with local and national regulations. - Controlled substances are logged in and out in manner consistent with local and national regulations. - For services that transport medications between bases, a policy exists that assures safe and secure transport of medications between bases that is consistent with state and/or national laws.
 In the U.S., there is a DEA license required for each base that stores and dispenses narcotics.
 A hospital pharmacy that stocks controlled substances for various locations needs a terminal distribution license, for example. - If program's transports involve team members lodging overnight with controlled substances, there is a policy to address securing/storage. - Policies include requirements for accounting for and disposing of unused controlled substances. - d.
 Storage of medications allows for protection from extreme temperature changes if environment deems it necessary. - e.
 If there is a refrigerator on the vehicle for medications, a temperature monitoring and tracking policy is required, and the refrigerator is used and labeled "for med use only". - f.
 There is a method to check expiration dates of medications and supplies on a regular basis. - 9.
 Pressure Ulcers Policies and procedures are written and followed to prevent pressure ulcers for transports longer than 2 hours and/or reduce the impact of pressure ulcers during transport. - a.
 Patient assessment and documentation of pressure ulcers is done prior to, during and following each transport, according to program policy - b.
 Pressure reducing devices and/or methods are used when needed. - 10.
 Medical supplies and equipment must be consistent with the service's mission statement and scope of care.
 Additionally, the following equipment must be on the transport vehicle and available per Type of Care. - a.
-Cardiac monitoring capabilities: A cardiac monitor capable of performing defibrillation, external cardiac pacing and 12 lead capture is secured and positioned so that the display is visible. - b.
-Extra batteries or power source are available for cardiac monitor/defibrillator or external pacemaker.
+Cardiac monitoring capabilities: A cardiac monitor capable of performing defibrillation, external cardiac pacing and 12 lead capture is secured and positioned so that the display is visible.